cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 - Label `1` (alg) Cryptographic algorithm to use
 - Label `TBD_1` (payload hash alg) MUST be present in the protected header and MUST NOT be present in the unprotected header.
-- Label `TBD_2` (content type of the preimage of the payload) MAY be present in the protected header or unprotected header.
+- Label `TBD_2` (payload_preimage_length) MUST be added to the protected header and MUST NOT be presented in the unprotected header.
-- Label `TBD_3` (payload_location) MAY be added to the protected header and MUST NOT be presented in the unprotected header.
+- Label `TBD_3` (content type of the preimage of the payload) MAY be present in the protected header or unprotected header.
-- Label `TBD_4` (payload_preimage_length) MUST be added to the protected header and MUST NOT be presented in the unprotected header.
+- Label `TBD_4` (payload_location) MAY be added to the protected header and MUST NOT be presented in the unprotected header.
 - Label `3` (content_type) MUST NOT be present in the protected or unprotected headers.

-Label `3` is easily confused with label `TBD_2` payload_preimage_content_type.
+Label `3` is easily confused with label `TBD_3` payload_preimage_content_type.
 The difference between content_type (3) and payload_preimage_content_type (TBD2) is content_type is used to identify the content format associated with payload, whereas payload_preimage_content_type is used to identify the content format of the bytes which are hashed to produce the payload.

-Profiles that rely on this specification MAY choose to mark TBD_1, TBD_2, TBD_3 (or other header parameters) critical, see {{Section C.1.3 of RFC9052}} for more details.
+Profiles that rely on this specification MAY choose to mark TBD_1, TBD_3, TBD_4 (or other header parameters) critical, see {{Section C.1.3 of RFC9052}} for more details.

 # Envelope EDN